ganuza/ganuza/README.md

 ### Hi, thanks for taking the time to read about me!
 I'm a Colorado resident with a background in Science and over 15 years experience in the Wine Industry.
 Currently, I am transitioning to Software Development and Design in order to tackle a new challenge that will give me new skills for a bright future in an industry that is quickly and constantly evolving.
 I have found that continuous learning, hard work, perseverance, and grit have served me well and allowed me to continue to grow throughout my life, and I am hopeful that these values and new Web Development skills will serve to provide a long and successful career where I can help teams and companies create amazing applications that solve the needs of customers and users.

+⚡ Fun fact: I moved to Colorado to be near big mountains for mountaineering, climbing, mountain biking, and fishing adventures!
 <p>&nbsp;</p>

 <!--